-All campers for TAP Junior, TAP Senior, and TAP Advanced are required to audition at the beginning of camp.
+All campers for TAP Junior & TAP Senior are required to audition at the beginning of camp.
 Auditions are held for many reasons.
 The staff will get the opportunity to know all the campers and their strengths and weaknesses in all types of performance.
 Additionally the staff will be able to make casting decisions about the final showcase, place campers in the correct class levels, and make sure that all classes are challenging and appropriate.
 All campers will participate in multiple sections of the audition.
 The audition process will be conducted in a professional and encouraging environment.
 It will be fun, but we are expecting your personal best.

 - Give 100% Effort

 - Take A “Creative Risk”

 - Showcase your talents and abilities

 - Be supportive of others at the audition

 You will be called in one-at-a-time to slate.
 Your slate will consist of the following components: your full name, where you are from & something interesting about you.